ORHPC Grants

 SHIP ARP for COVID testing and mitigation | SHIP ARP is not open at this time. |

 Clinical training is a requirement for dental professionals to become licensed, but opportunities to receive clinical training are limited.
-Under the authority of Minnesota Statutes Section 62J.692, Subdivision 7a, the Commissioner of Health is authorized to award grants to sponsoring institutions and clinical dental training sites for projects that increase dental access for underserved populations and promote innovative clinical dental education or clinical training programs.
-Individual providers applying alone are not eligible for grants, nor are clinical training sites or institutions outside of Minnesota.
+Under the authority of Minnesota Statutes Section Sec.
+144.1913, the Commissioner of Health is authorized to award grants to sponsoring institutions and clinical dental training sites for projects that increase dental access for underserved populations and promote innovative clinical dental education or clinical training programs.

 Grant application forms and guidelines:

-- FY2024 Clinical Dental Education Innovations Grant RFP (PDF)
+- FY2025 Clinical Dental Education Innovation Grant Program Request For Proposal (PDF)

 For more information please contact: